This style guide provides a set of editorial guidelines for anyone writing developer documentation for Google-related projects.

-This guide is for Google-related developer documentation; it doesn't apply to all Google documentation.
-If you already have your own style guide, it's fine to continue using that.
+The guide doesn't apply to all Google documentation.
+If you already follow your own style guide, then you can continue using it.

-This guide isn't intended to provide a complete set of writing guidelines from the ground up.
+The guide isn't intended to provide a complete set of writing guidelines.
 For example, it doesn't cover parts of speech, subject-verb agreement, or other writing basics.

-This guide is a living document; it changes over time, and when it changes, we generally don't change previously published documentation to match.
-We strive for consistency to the extent feasible, but at any given time there are certain to be parts of our documentation that don't match this style guide.
-When in doubt, follow this guide rather than imitating existing documents.
+The guide is a living document, so it changes over time.
+When it changes, we generally don't change previously published documentation to match.
+We strive for consistency when feasible, but our style guide will not always match other parts of our documentation.
+When in doubt, follow the guide rather than imitating existing, potenitally outdated documents.

-This guide doesn't provide legal advice; legal issues are outside its scope.
-For issues relating to legal matters, consult your lawyers.
+The guide doesn't provide legal advice, which is outside of its scope.
+Consult your lawyers for issues relating to legal matters.
 In particular, the guidelines in this document don't limit the changes that Google can make to its documentation.
-Also, if you don't read a given guideline, that doesn't absolve you from behaving ethically and within the law with regard to documentation.
+Also, if you don't read a given guideline, then that doesn't absolve you from behaving ethically and lawfully with regard to documentation.

 How to use the guide

-If you're looking for a specific topic, then do a search-in-page to see if the topic is mentioned in the left navigation (also known as "left nav").
-If not, then try using the search box at the top of the page, which is limited by default to search only this guide.
+If you're looking for a specific topic, then do a search-in-page to see if the topic is mentioned in the left navigation bar.
+You can also use the search box, which is limited by default to only search the guide.

-This guide is a reference document; instead of reading through it in linear order, you can use it to look up specific issues as needed.
+The guide is a reference document.
+Instead of reading through it in linear order, you can use it to look up specific issues as needed.

-If you're new to the style guide and want to get a general sense of what our style is, see the Highlights page.
+If you're new to the style guide and want to get a general sense of what our style is, then see the highlights page.

-For issues not covered in this guide, see the guides listed in Other Editorial Resources.
+For issues not covered in the guide, see the guides listed in other editorial resources.